Singular solutions for the constant $Q$-curvature problem: Introduction

 \section{Introduction}

 The last years have seen several important works on the $Q-$curvature problem in dimensions bigger or equal to five, since the discovery by Gursky and Malchiodi \cite{GM} of a natural {\sl geometric} maximum principle associated to the Paneitz operator.
-Building on this work, Hang and Yang \cite{HY1} realized that one could give some conformally covariant conditions under which such a maximum principle holds and provided an Aubin-type result for existence of constant $Q-$ curvature metrics on closed manifolds.
+Building on this work, Hang and Yang \cite{HY1} realized that one could give some conformally covariant conditions under which such a maximum principle holds and provided an Aubin-type result for existence of constant $Q-$curvature metrics on closed manifolds.

 The present paper is devoted to the construction of singular solutions to the constant $Q-$curvature problem for dimensions bigger or equal to five.
 Before explaining our results, we review the by-now classical setting of the Yamabe problem.
 Let $(M,g)$ be a compact $n$-dimensional Riemannian manifold, $n \geq 3$.
-If $\Sigma \subset M$ is any closed set, then the `standard' singular Yamabe problem concerns the existence and geometric properties of complete metrics of the form $\bar g = u^{\frac{4}{n-2}} g$ with constant scalar curvature.
-This corresponds to solving the partial differential equation
+If $\Sigma \subset M$ is any closed set, then the standard singular Yamabe problem concerns the existence and geometric properties of complete metrics of the form $\bar g = u^{\frac{4}{n-2}} g$ with constant scalar curvature.
+This corresponds to solving the partial differential equation defined on $M \backslash \Sigma$

-where $R^{\bar g}$ is constant and with a `boundary condition' that $u \to \infty$ sufficiently quickly at $\Sigma$ so that $\bar g$ is complete.
+where $R^{\bar g}$ is constant and such that $u(x) \to \infty$ sufficiently quick as $x$ approaches $\Sigma$ so that $\bar g$ is complete.
 It is known that solutions with $R^{\bar g}< 0$ exist quite generally if $\Sigma$ is large in a capacitary sense \cite{Lab}, whereas for $R^{\bar g} > 0$ existence is only known when $\Sigma$ is a smooth submanifold (possibly with boundary) of dimension $k \leq (n-2)/2$, see \cite{Mazzeo-Pacard96}, \cite{F}.

 There are both analytic and geometric motivations for studying this problem.
 For example, in the positive case ($R > 0$), solutions to this problem are actually weak solutions across the singular set, so these results fit into the broader investigation of possibly singular sets of weak solutions of semilinear elliptic equations.
 On the geometric side is a well-known theorem by Schoen and Yau \cite{SY} stating that if $(M,g)$ is a compact manifold with a locally conformally flat metric $g$ of positive scalar curvature, then the developing map $D$ from the universal cover $\widetilde{M}$ to $\mathbb S^n$, which by definition is conformal, is injective, and moreover, $\Sigma := \mathbb S^n \setminus D(\widetilde{M})$ has Hausdorff dimension less than or equal to $(n-2)/2$.
 Regarding the lifted metric $\tilde{g}$ on $\widetilde{M}$, this provides an interesting class of solutions of the singular Yamabe problem which are periodic with respect to a Kleinian group, and for which the singular set $\Sigma$ is typically nonrectifiable.
 More generally, that paper also shows that if $g$ is the standard round metric on the sphere and if $\bar g = u^{\frac{4}{n-2}} g$ is a complete metric with positive scalar curvature and bounded Ricci curvature on a domain $\mathbb S^n \setminus \Sigma$, then $\dim_{\mathcal H} \Sigma \leq (n-2)/2$.